Frédérick Raynal: Games

 Raynal went on to form F4-Toys (later F4) with Bruno Heintz where he began work on an action adventure game Trium Planeta.
 The game was to follow the style of Little Big Adventure, but was cancelled after a few months.
 Raynal also worked briefly at Little World Studio before forming his current company, Ludoïd.
 In 1997, Raynal was credited in the short film, Double Jeu.

 On March 13, 2006, Raynal along with Shigeru Miyamoto and Michel Ancel were knighted by French Minister of Culture and Communication, Renaud Donnedieu de Vabres, as Knights of Arts and Literature.
 It was the first time that video game developers were honored this distinction.

 Later, Raynal was involved as a consultant in the design of Soul Bubbles, a game for the Nintendo DS, published by Eidos Interactive.
 He left the project in the spring of 2006 to start a new game with Ubisoft Montpellier: Battle Tag, a laser tag shooter game, which was released in November 2010.
 In 2010, he was linked to Treasure Hunter Institute, a MMO adventure game developed by Ubisoft.
 This project was canceled in April 2011.

 In 2014, he founded a new studio, Gloomywood, and announced his new survival game 2Dark.
+The game was released in 2017.

 Several years later, in September 2021, Raynal joined a newly formed studio named [2.21] for the production of a new installment to the Little Big Adventure franchise.

-The release date is still unknown.
+In 2023, Raynal developed Skew, a "real-time 3D endless spinner" and a spin-off of the video game The Last Worker made for the handheld game console Playdate.

+As of 2026, Raynal is actively developing a reimagining of his 1988 game Popcorn as well as a new co-op edition of the same game titled "Popcorn DUEL" for the Mega Drive and PC.
+This includes a new spinner controller of his own design.

 Raynal listed Age of Empires, Alien 8 on the ZX Spectrum, Alone in the Dark, Carmageddon II: Carpocalypse Now, Little Big Adventure 2, The Legend of Zelda: A Link to the Past, The Legend of Zelda: Ocarina of Time, Manic Miner on the ZX Spectrum, Marble Madnesss arcade version, and Nibblers arcade version as his favorite games in 2000.